A template with all user-selectable configuration options. Most options are

 #dz_max: -1.0 #in metres

-# minimal number of free surface canopy layers above top of terrain with
+# Check minimum number of free surface canopy layers above the top of

 #nscl_free: 3